ufdeveloper/splitnot/deploy-to-aws.md

 #### Run the jar on EC2 instance

-`java -jar splitnot-api-0.1.0.jar com.megshan.splitnot.SplitnotApplication` .
+`nohup java -jar ~/splitnot-api-0.1.0.jar com.megshan.splitnot.SplitnotApplication &` .
 Note that the SplitnotApplication name must include the full path name of the class.

+The `&` at the end starts the process in the background.
+The `nohup` command keeps the process running even if the terminal is closed.

 #### Test the API endpoints